ExpressLRS/Docs/docs/software/toolchain-install.md

 2. Install `git`, click **yes** to the default options (there are a **LOT** 💯)

 !!! important
-    Make sure you select this option during installation, it adds git to PATH which is necessary for VScode cloning (the next step).
+    Make sure you select this option during installation, it adds git to PATH which is necessary for VSCode cloning (the next step).

 <figure markdown>
 <img class="center-img" src="https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/git_path_option.png" width=100%>